 AIRLEAP studies and promotes integrity and responsible leadership in economics and related professions.
-We are a nonprofit, charitable and educational organization under section 501 (c) (3) of the Internal Revenue Code and incorporated in the state of Virginia (EIN 36-4600302).
+We are a nonprofit, charitable and educational organization under section 501 (c) (3) of the Internal Revenue Code and incorporated in the state of Missouri.

 Our approach to the issues of integrity and responsible leadership is positive—not negative—with a focus on fostering and disseminating useful and influential thought.
 We are open to a variety of possible mechanisms for carrying out this mission.
 For example, we have organized sessions at economics conferences where research findings on these issues have been presented.
 These have included sessions at the annual meetings of the American Economic Association, the Southern Economic Association, and the Society of Government Economists.
 We have also organized training seminars at the World Bank and at meetings of the Society of Government Economists, and we are planning for additional training programs at the upcoming meetings of the Eastern Economic Association and Southern Economic Association.